otrv4/otrv4/otrv4.md

 To expire a session:

-1. Send a TLV type 1 (Disconnected) Message.
+1. Calculate the MAC keys corresponding to the stored message keys in the `skipped_MKenc` dictionary and put them on the `old_mac_keys` list (so they are revealed the next time a message is sent in a new ratchet).
-2. Calculate the MAC keys corresponding to the stored message keys in the `skipped_MKenc` dictionary and put them on the `old_mac_keys` list (so they are revealed the next time a message is sent in a new ratchet).
+2. Send a TLV type 1 (Disconnected) Message, with the `old_mac_keys` list attached to it.
 3. Securely delete all keys and data associated with the conversation.
    This includes: